Lyall/MGSHDFix/README.md

 This list will contain bugs which may or may not be fixed.

 ### MGS 2
-- Strength of post-processing may be reduced at higher resolutions. ([#35](https://github.com/ShizCalev/MGSHDFix/issues/35))
 - Various visual issues when using the experimental HUD fix. ([#41](https://github.com/ShizCalev/MGSHDFix/issues/41))

 ### MGS 3
-- Strength of post-processing may be reduced at higher resolutions. ([#35](https://github.com/ShizCalev/MGSHDFix/issues/35))
 - Various visual issues when using the experimental HUD fix. ([#41](https://github.com/ShizCalev/MGSHDFix/issues/41))

 ### MGS Master Collection - Community Bug Tracker